-A frozen chicken treat to keep your flock cool in the heat.
+A frozen chicken treat to help combat heat stress in your flock.

 No, I'm not talking about a chicken salad – I'm talking about a salad treat for chickens!